How to Negotiate Higher Settlements0

 When trying to settle your case with the insurance company claims representative, just pretend you’re closing to the jury.

 Substituting a Previous Lawyer Who Demanded Too Little

-I told the claims representative that they missed their opportunity and that I was now demanding the entire policy.
-I said just because some other idiot thought the case was worth $75,000 doesn’t mean that I have to be an idiot also.
+I told the claims representative that they missed their opportunity and I was now demanding the entire policy.
+I said just because some other idiot thought the case was worth $75,000 doesn’t mean that I have to be an idiot.
 That’s why the client came to me.
 I asked the insurance company why they were so stupid as to not to take the offer.
-The claims representative was silent.
+The claims representative was silent for a long time.
 After several seconds, he said, “I’ll be honest, we screwed up”.
-I settle the case for $300,000 and found two more policies of $10,000 each that the first lawyer didn’t know about.
+I settled the case several months later for $300,000 and found two more policies of $10,000 each that the first lawyer didn’t know about.